HenrySabio/dropbox-search-compiler/README.md

 * Fork & Clone the repository to your computer
 * `cd` into application directory
 * Run `npm i` to download required node packages
-* Created a `.env` file withing root directory and assign your dropbox API key
+* Created a `.env` file within the root directory and assign your dropbox API key
 * Create a `search.txt` file inside the `data` folder and create list of files you'd like to search for.
   * Note: List must be 1 item per line.
 * Run `node dropbox-search-compiler` and follow prompts